-- 1. All developments subject to County approval may be required to provide for improvements necessary for the safe and efficient movement of traffic, affecting roads, intersections, driveways, bridges, culverts and drainage structures as well as other off-site/off-tract improvements, in accordance with this Resolution, the Map of Bergen County Required Road Right-of-Way Widths (Appendix J), and the County Engineer. - 2.
+- 1. All developments subject to County approval may be required to provide for improvements necessary for the safe and efficient movement of traffic, affecting roads, intersections, driveways, bridges, culverts and drainage structures, as well as other off-site/off-tract improvements, in accordance with this Ordinance, the Map of Bergen County Required Road Right-of-Way Widths (Appendix J), and the County Engineer. - 2.
 Physical improvements for the safety and convenience of the traveling public shall include, but are not limited to, adequate drainage facilities, cross-walks, handicap ramps, shade trees, stormwater management, stream protection, street and traffic control signs, traffic signals, marginal access streets, reverse frontage, and traffic design features necessary to correct potential traffic and safety hazards which could be created by an increase in traffic volumes or impediments to traffic flows caused by development. - 3.
-The right-of-way requirements for County roads shall conform to the widths contained in the County Master Plan or on the Map of Bergen County Required Road Right-of-Way Widths. - 4.
+The right-of-way requirements for County roads shall conform to the standards of the County Master Plan or the Map of Bergen County Required Road Right-of-Way Widths. - 4.
 The County may require easements for the construction and maintenance of drainage facilities. - 5.
-Off-site/off-tract improvements may be required to remediate any degradation of service or impact to public safety resulting from a proposed subdivision that affects a County road or drainage facility.
+Off-site/off-tract improvements may be required to remediate any degradation of service or impact to public safety resulting from a proposed development that affects a County road or drainage facility.
 Where determined, the applicant may be required to contribute its share of the cost of such improvements. - 6.
-All development shall conform to road and traffic-related improvements, which appear in the County Master Plan, Official County Map and other County plans.
-The development shall also consider all existing local and regional plans for the surrounding community. - 7.
-Appropriate traffic calming facilities and techniques may be considered where existing or proposed traffic conditions would benefit from such an approach.
+The general pattern of a development should be oriented towards the street.
+Pedestrian access, circulation and safety should be a foremost consideration over vehicular traffic. - 7.
+All development shall conform to road and traffic-related improvements that appear in the County Master Plan, Official County Map and other County plans.
+The development shall also consider all existing local and regional plans for the surrounding community.

-- 8. All proposed subdivisions within the County shall be designed to improve, not deteriorate, traffic and circulation over existing conditions. - 9.
-When a subdivision abuts both a County road and either a municipal street or marginal access street, the preferred location of the proposed street or driveway should be from the municipal street or marginal access street. - 10.
-When a subdivision abuts two or more County roads, access shall be from the County road with the lower width designation shown on the Map of Bergen County Required Road Right-of-Way Widths, unless other access standards preclude placement of a street or driveway at this location. - 11.
-Wherever possible, the applicant shall use construction techniques that are designed to be environmentally sustainable and which promote the conservation of energy.
-On-site techniques and methods include, but are not limited to: installing porous pavement, porous concrete, vegetated islands and buffers, shielded street lighting, and solar panels for lighted street signs.
+- 8. Appropriate traffic calming facilities and techniques may be considered where existing or proposed traffic conditions would benefit from such an approach. - 9.
+All proposed development within the County shall be designed to improve, not deteriorate, traffic and circulation over existing conditions. - 10.
+When a project site abuts both a County road and either a municipal street or internal roadway, the preferred location of the driveway should be from the municipal street or internal roadway. - 11.
+When a project site abuts two or more County roads, access shall be from the County road with the lower right-of-way width designation shown on the Map of Bergen County Required Road Right-of-Way Widths, unless other access standards preclude placement of a driveway at this location. - 12.
+Wherever possible the applicant shall provide for common access between adjacent sites to minimize the number of driveways along the County road. - 13.
+Wherever possible the applicant shall consider the implementation of traffic mitigation measures in the form of ridesharing programs, banked parking, public transportation, bicycling and pedestrian improvements in order to minimize traffic and subsequent road improvements. - 14.
+Wherever possible the applicant shall use construction techniques that are designed to be environmentally sustainable and which promote the conservation of energy.
+On-site techniques and methods include, but are not limited to: installing porous pavement, porous concrete, vegetated islands and buffers, shielded street lighting, and solar panels.